waltervanheuven/auto-alt-text/README.md

 ## Generate Accessibility report

-Show current alt text of images in a Powerpoint file and generate an alt text accessibility report.
-A tab-delimited text file is created with the alt text of each image in the Powerpoint file as well as the group shape alt text of image groups.
+Show current alt text of objects (e.g. images, shapes, group shapes) in a Powerpoint file and generate an alt text accessibility report.
+A tab-delimited text file is created with the alt text of each object in the Powerpoint file.

 ```sh
 python source/auto_alt_text.py pptx/test1.pptx --report